JakeBoggs/JakeBoggs.github.io/content/posts/gpt-4o-model-architecture.md

 1. Modality-specific position encoding: Represents the position within a specific modality
 2. Time-based encoding: A function of absolute time

 These encodings are concatenated to the end of the embedding rather than added, preserving their individual information and preventing them from interfering with one another.
-During training and inference, the attention mask considers both the sequence position and the temporal position, ensuring proper alignment of multimodal inputs.
+This goes against typical transformer architecture design, but is vital to allow the temporal and modality-specific positon embeddings to operately separately.
+During training and inference, the attention mask considers both the position within a modality and the temporal position, ensuring proper alignment of multimodal inputs.

 The time-based embeddings are at the same frequency as the audio, meaning 4 steps per second.
 This temporal resolution also applies to the image input stream, limiting the model to a maximum of 4 frames per second for video input.
 However, you can somewhat work around this by giving multiple frames the same time encoding and varying the modality-specific encoding.
 In practice, you probably wouldn't want to do this, as you'd start to be limited by compute and would gain minimal information from the extra frames.